Become a Cantor

 You will also address specific Cantorial Skills in your individual Cantorial Coaching sessions and Voice Lessons.

-As ordained Clergy you will graduate with a Master of either Jewish Studies or Jewish Education.
+As ordained Clergy you will graduate with a Master of Jewish Studies or Jewish Education.
+You can choose to pursue a Master of Jewish Education.
+Those interested in the Master of Jewish Education, please contact Michael Shire, Director of the Jewish Education program.

 Cantorial students have ample opportunity to perform and participate in musical programming at Hebrew College and in Greater Boston.